apiaryio/api-elements.js/packages/core/README.md

 ```

-Adapters are made up of a name, a list of media types, and up to three optional public functions: `detect`, `parse`, and `serialize`.
+Adapters are made up of a name, a list of media types, and up to four optional public functions: `detect`, `parse`, `serialize` and `serializeSync`.
 A simple example might look like this:

 ```js
 export const name = 'my-adapter';